 The partner to taste is texture and the way you cook the eggs is one way the texture is altered.
 A common question is how to scramble eggs for egg fried rice.

-Lastly, use butter rather than the alternative which is vegetable oil, because it adds to taste and works really well with the rice for a fantastic taste.
+Lastly, use butter rather than the alternative which is a vegetable oil, because it adds to taste and works really well with the rice for a fantastic taste.
 Just use the butter sparingly.

 What Type of Rice to Use